 Insurance coverage for oral devices for sleep apnea:

 Most insurance companies cover oral devices for sleep apnea if the treatment is medically necessary.
 Some insurance companies require reauthorization.
 To be sure, it is suggested you call your insurance company to determine if it is a covered service.

-Financing options available if you choose to pay out of pocket or for a sleep apnea device.
+Financing options are available if you choose to pay out of pocket or for a sleep apnea device.
 So they don’t get flagged as having a pre-existing medical condition.
 People who have been classified as having a pre-existing condition, such as sleep apnea, may experience a rise in their insurance premiums.
 Some people are unable to qualify for insurance (both health and life insurance) if they have been diagnosed with sleep apnea.

 Full payment for the appliance is due at the time of obtaining impression and oral records.
 We can check the insurance benefits, get pre-authorizations if needed, and can file insurance claims on your behalf for insurance reimbursement.
 Any payments received will be credited to your account or refunded to you at the time of discharge from our office.
 Feel free to contact us for more information